pypa/pipx/docs/explanation/comparisons.md

 - `uv tool upgrade --all -p 3.13` re-pins every tool to a different Python in one shot.
 - `uv python install/list/find/pin/upgrade/uninstall` integrates managed Python; uv auto-fetches when the requested Python isn't installed.
-- `--exclude-newer`, `--torch-backend`, and `--isolated` add reproducibility knobs that pipx forwards but doesn't add on its own.
+- `--torch-backend` and `--isolated` add controls that pipx does not expose.
 - The content-addressed cache spans `uv pip`, `uv tool`, `uv run`, and `uv venv`.
 Wheels downloaded once get reused everywhere.